-Aside from its unusual dark color, Black Oxford Apples is popular among apple varieties in Maine, beloved for the hardiness and pest-resistance of its apple tree.
+Aside from its unusual dark color, Black Oxford Apples are popular among apple varieties in Maine, beloved for their apple tree’s hardiness and pest resistance.

 Specifically developed to contain the best qualities of all apples, the Evercrisp Apple is sweet, crunchy, and great in any recipe.
 It’s specifically a Midwest Apple Improvement Association (MAIA) – 1 variety.

-The Rubinette Apple has a Swis origin and was born from the attempt to create the best tasting apple yet.
+The Rubinette Apple has Swiss origin and was born in an attempt to create the best-tasting apple yet.
 The man succeeded; Rubinette Apples have a wonderful, unique flavor.

 Though not well known, the Annurca Apple grows in southern Italy and has ancient origins dating back to the Roman Empire.
 It’s known as the Queen of Apples.

 13. Lady Alice

 Lady Alice Apples have a coincidental origin story involving the accidental cross-pollination of a Red Delicious Apple tree.
 Still, in recent years they have become wildly popular among apple varieties.

 The great thing about the Fireside Apple is that it’s a great snack anywhere—not just by the fireside!
 They’re known for their sweet yet tangy taste and traditional red blush color.
 Check Availability.

 Originally from Canada, it’s no wonder the Atlas Apple is resistant to the winter cold.
 Their fruit is large, and the flesh is unusually pale compared to other apples, like Galas.